Cherry Blossom Blitz

 - Identify your Cherry Tree - there are eight cherry species on the Budburst Plant List .
 Even if your cherry tree is not on our list, you can still submit a report!

-- Log into your Budburst Account - submit your One-time or Life-cycle Report using your handheld device or record your observations on a field report form (downloadable from the plant webpage) and post your findings later.
+- Log into your Budburst Account - submit your Phenology Observation using your handheld device or record your observations on a field report form (downloadable from the plant webpage and the bottom of this project page) and post your findings later.

 - Track your data - check your cherry blossom data from previous years in your Budburst Account, or view data from other observers using the Data menu.
 Is this year's blossoming earlier or later than previous years?

-All observations - whether Life-cycle or One-time - are helpful in understanding how plants respond to changes in climate and atmosphere over time.
+All observations are helpful in understanding how plants respond to changes in climate and atmosphere over time.